ahmadalwy3/ahmadalwy3/Prevent-WebRTC-from-leaking-local-IP-address.md

 Keep in mind that this feature is to prevent leakage of your non-internet-facing IP adresses.
 The purpose of this feature is not to hide your current internet-facing IP address -- so be cautious to not misinterpret the results of some WebRTC-local-IP-address-leakage tests found online.

-Enabling this feature can cause issues for some WebRTC-related services.
+**Important:** Enabling this feature can cause issues for some WebRTC-related services.
 If this is the case, you will have to disable it to prevent the breakage.

 For example, if you use a VPN, your internet-facing IP address is that of the VPN, so your ISP-provided IP address should not be visible to outside world with this setting checked.
 However, if you are not behind any VPN or proxy, your ISP-provided IP address will be visible regardless of this setting.